grzechu92/frogment/README.md

 }
 ```

 We need to extend `FrogmentActivity` class that contains necessary boilerplate code. `FrogmentActivity` has constructor where we need to pass container layout ID, in this case `fragment_container`.
-Notice that `super.onCreate()` method **is called after** `setContentView()` because library magic is called in `onCreate()` activity callback, and views have to be ready at this moment.

 Last important thing there is required method `getDefaultFrogmentData` which provides default `FrogmentData` that Activity should render if nothing else is explicitly defined (check `app` sample application for more details)

 #### Fragment code: